Should Vioxx Be Kept Off the Market?

 When chronic pain forces a top student to withdraw from college, biology instructor Dr. Sharpe learns that medications (in this case, Vioxx) may be removed from the market for many reasons, including safety concerns.
 As the case unfolds, students learn how the FDA balances drug safety against medical needs.
 As written, the case is appropriate for a non-majors biology course.
 It could also be adapted for use in a more advanced course in cell biology, pharmacology, or biochemistry, or modified to explore statistical analysis, specific analytical methods used for risk/benefit analysis, or bioethical issues.

 KeywordsVioxx; clinical trial; Food and Drug Administration; FDA; drug approval; risk-benefit analysis; pharmaceutical; Merck; "Big Pharma"; bioethics

 Educational LevelUndergraduate lower division, Undergraduate upper division

 Subject HeadingsBiology (General) Biochemistry Pharmacy / Pharmacology

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.